Policy and Regulation

 |Theme: 5G Market Issues|

 Policies becoming not ‘fit for purpose’ create unique other challenges.
 Cell site densities are expected to rise sharply in the 5G era; backhaul (and fronthaul) for sites will be fiber-based.
-Various countries, notably Germany with its infrastructure asset database and the U.S. FCC broadband advisory committee are working to streamline the local permitting and approvals process.
 There are many competing interests that must be balanced including local control and incumbent resistance.
 Can build plans be met?
 What changes are needed?

 With available network capacity declining in urban areas, will deployment challenges be overcome by 2020?
 What are the policy requirements to make this happen?
 What countries / regions will benefit the most from regulatory and policy forethought?